WBRZ Investigative Unit: Inmate dead from suspected overdose at Elayn Hunt Correctional Center

 ST. GABRIEL - One day after video leaked to the Investigative Unit showed deadly drugs allegedly being manufactured in a cell, sources say an inmate has died from a suspected overdose.

-No identification was given for the inmate.
+The Department of Corrections identified the inmate as Antonio Dukes, 38.
 This is the seventh unexpected inmate death since the end of September.

 Earlier in December, the Department of Corrections said it "acknowledges that the correctional facility has seen an uptick in unexpected deaths over the last several months."